In-Context Learning Enhanced Credibility Transformer: Zero-shot analysis using ICL

 \subsection{Zero-shot results}

-To evaluate the performance of the ICL-Credibility Transformer model on unseen data, the model is first trained on the training dataset.
-When reporting the results of all of the modeling steps, we filter the training set to assess performance only on records labeled ``unseen''.
-Likewise, the entire test set consists of exactly these ``unseen'' records, but for a different set of regions, as described above.
-We follow the training approach outlined in Section~\ref{Numerical example}: first, we fit a base Credibility Transformer model; then, we add 2 ICL layers and freeze the decoder while training for 50 epochs; finally, in the third phase, we unfreeze all weights and train for an additional 20 epochs.
+To evaluate the performance of the ICL-Credibility Transformer model on the ``unseen'' data (regions), the model is first trained on the training sample.
+When reporting the results of all of the modeling steps, we filter the training set to assess the performance only on records labeled ``unseen'' regions.
+Likewise, the entire test set consists of exactly these ``unseen'' records, but for a different set of regions ${\cal R}_{\rm new}$, as described above.
+We follow the training approach outlined in Section~\ref{Numerical example}: (1) first, we fit a base Credibility Transformer; (2) then, we add 2 ICL layers and freeze the decoder while training for 50 epochs; (3) finally, in the third phase, we unfreeze all weights and train for an additional 20 epochs.
 All other training hyper-parameters are identical to those in Table~\ref{tab:impl_hparams}.
 The results are displayed in Table \ref{main_results2}.

-Given that this train-test split deviates from the more conventional setup shown before, we fit a null model (intercept-only) as a baseline.
+Given that this training-test split deviates from the more conventional set-up shown before, we fit a null model (intercept-only) as a baseline.
 The base Credibility Transformer significantly outperforms the null model on both in-sample and out-of-sample Poisson deviance losses, as we would expect.
-Adding ICL layers to the base Credibility Transformer (with the decoder frozen) further improves the out-of-sample loss from $20.282$ to $20.264$.
-This gain highlights the benefits of cross-record attention enriched with contextual information, as well as the role of credibility weighting, which allows tokens to enhance their predictive power by attending to other contextually similar tokens in the batch.
-Finally, fine-tuning the full ICL Transformer (with the decoder unfrozen) yields an additional out-of-sample improvement to $20.259$.
-This indicates that the model benefits from adapting its decoder to the newly enriched context provided by the ICL to the CLS tokens.
+Adding ICL mechanism to the base Credibility Transformer (with the frozen decoder) further improves the out-of-sample loss from $20.282$ to $20.264$.
+This gain highlights the benefits of cross-record attention enriched with contextual information, as well as the role of the credibility weighting, which allows tokens to enhance their predictive power by attending to other contextually similar tokens in the context batch.
+Finally, fine-tuning the full ICL-Credibility Transformer end-to-end yields an additional out-of-sample improvement to $20.259$.
+This indicates that the model benefits from adapting its decoder to the newly enriched context provided by ICL to the CLS tokens.